gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 ## The project

-This project is a library that exposes a C API but the implementation is C++.
+This project is a library that exposes a C API but the implementation is C++, and it vendors C libraries (e.g. mbedtls).
 The final artifacts are a `libfoo.a` static library and a `libfoo.h` C header.
 It is used to talk to applets on a [smart card](https://en.wikipedia.org/wiki/Smart_card) like your credit card, ID, passport or driving license (yes, smart cards are nowadays everywhere - you probably carry several on you right now), since they use a ~~bizzarre~~ interesting communication protocol.
 The library also implements a home-grown protocol on top of the well-specified smart card protocol, encryption, and business logic.

 This library is used in: